glnmario/glnmario.github.io/index.md

 <!--## About me-->
-I am an Associate Professor of Computational Linguistics at UCL and a member of the European Laboratory for Learning and Intelligent Systems.
+I am an Associate Professor of Computational Linguistics at UCL, Director of the UCL Computational Linguistics Master’s programme, and a Member of the European Laboratory for Learning and Intelligent Systems.
 Prior to this, I was a senior research scientist at the UK AI Security Institute, working on the (nascent) science of AI evaluation, and a postdoctoral fellow at ETH Zurich, working with Ryan Cotterell in the Institute for Machine Learning, Department of Computer Science.
 I did my PhD at the Institute for Logic, Language and Computation of the University of Amsterdam, where I was advised by Raquel Fernández.

 My research explores the information processing principles underlying the ability to understand, produce, learn, and use language in interaction—both in human and in artificial language processing systems.
 I'm also increasingly interested in biological and artificial cognitive systems more broadly, and by extension to extra-linguistic aspects of perception, action, and interaction.
 In 2018, I co-authored a paper that, according to the very kind Aaron Mueller, introduced the first causal (mechanistic) interpretability method for language models—[apparently before it was cool](https://arxiv.org/pdf/2408.01416).
-I am deeply committed to advancing evaluation standards for AI systems, with a focus on language as well as broader aspects of agency and safety.
+I am committed to advancing evaluation standards for AI systems, with a focus on language as well as broader aspects of agency and safety.

 ## News
-- We've published our first blog introducing Project Telos: [Modelling, Measuring, and Intervening on Goal-directed Behaviour in AI Systems](https://www.lesswrong.com/posts/WHbDLytjFZrMSJsL2/modelling-measuring-and-intervening-on-goal-directed?utm_campaign=post_share&utm_source=link)
+- New preprint: [_A behavioural and representational evaluation of goal-directedness in language model agents_](https://arxiv.org/pdf/2602.08964), with my Fall 2025 SPAR cohort.
+Here was our first [blog post](https://www.lesswrong.com/posts/WHbDLytjFZrMSJsL2/modelling-measuring-and-intervening-on-goal-directed?utm_campaign=post_share&utm_source=link) introducing Project Telos.
+- New preprint: [_Reasoning aligns language models to human cognition_](https://arxiv.org/pdf/2602.08693)  with colleagues from Zurich.
 - I received a Cohere Labs Catalyst Grant to support our SPAR experiments on measuring goal-directedness in LLM agents.
 - I received a Cosmos Grant to study emergent self-interest in LLM agents using non-cooperative dialogue games.
 - I will be a [SPAR](https://sparai.org/) mentor this Fall.
 I am very thankful for the many applications I received to work with me on modelling, measuring, and intervening on goal-directed behaviour. *Applications are now closed*.